 This past weekend was really cold here in Kentucky and I couldn’t wait to grab a few packets of yeast and start playing in the kitchen.
-I’ve seen recipes with pictures of homemade bread bowls filled with hot soup and I’ve been dying to make some.
+I’ve seen recipes with pictures of homemade no-knead bread bowls filled with hot soup and I’ve been dying to make some.
 Oh and don’t let the word yeast scare you.
 I mean it.
-These bread bowls are so simple to make, and guess what?
-You don’t even have to knead the dough.
+These homemade no-knead bread bowls are so simple to make.
 All you basically have to do is mix some water and yeast together and wait for them to do their thing, which is magic!
 Then you add some flour and let the yeast and flour do their thing.
 I totally love playing with yeast.
 If you’ve ever eaten a homemade warm cinnamon roll or a homemade dinner roll right from the oven, you know exactly what I mean, and the smell….oh my!
 I couldn’t wait to try my hand at making some homemade no-knead bread bowls and then filling them up with my favorite hot creamy soup.

 Top Left: I sprinkled some yeast over water in a mixing bowl and allowed it to set for about 5 minutes until it was foamy.